-In accordance with your instructions, McIntosh Perry Limited (MPL) carried out a Hazardous Materials Survey at the academic building located at 538-540 King Edward Avenue in Ottawa, Ontario.
+Under your instructions, McIntosh Perry Limited (MPL) conducted a Hazardous Materials Survey at the academic building at 538-540 King Edward Avenue in Ottawa, Ontario.
 The site is situated on the west side of King Edward Avenue, south of Laurier Avenue East.
-The survey of the building was conducted on March 6, 2020.
-The Reassessment Survey was conducted on June 20th, 2022.
+The survey of the building was conducted on March 6th, 2020.
+The Reassessment Survey was conducted on September 15th, 2023.

 The purpose of the survey was to determine the presence of building materials containing Designated Substances, as defined under the Ontario Occupational Health and Safety Act.
 Designated Substances are eleven chemical agents prescribed under Ontario Regulation 490/09.
-In addition, a visual assessment was conducted for the presence of polychlorinated biphenyls (PCBs), radioactive materials, ozone depleting substances (ODSs), other halocarbons and mould.
+In addition, a visual assessment was conducted for the presence of polychlorinated biphenyls (PCBs), radioactive materials, ozone-depleting substances (ODSs), other halocarbons and mould.